callmecavs/bricks.js/README.md

 })
 ```

-Note that the _direct children of this element must be the grid items_.
+Note that the direct children of this element must be the grid items.

-##### packed
+### packed

-An attribute added to items positioned within the grid.
+An attribute added to items already positioned within the grid.

 ```es6
 const instance = bricks({